Subsidies for low-income families per year. Social support for low-income families

 • stepfather, stepmother, adopted children.

 ATTENTION!
-The option of obtaining the status of the poor for single parents raising a child alone is not excluded.
+The option of obtaining low-income status for single parents raising a child alone is not excluded.

-Features of calculating the average per capita family income
+Features of calculating average per capita family income

-When calculating income per capita, the earnings of able-bodied members and other payments replenishing the budget are taken into account:
+When calculating income per capita, the earnings of able-bodied members and other payments that replenish the budget are taken into account:

-• compensation awarded to certain family members in the performance of public duties;
+• compensation awarded to certain family members when performing government duties;

-• or issued due to the employee's resignation;
+• or issued due to the resignation of an employee;

-• social benefits in the form of child income, pensions, scholarship incentives, payments while registered with the employment service (alimony included);
+• social benefits in the form of children's income, pensions, scholarship incentives, payments while registered with the employment service (including alimony);

-• personal income received from the delivery of real estate, car and other property;
+• personal income received from the rental of real estate, cars and other property;

-• profit that is available from the sale of products of one's own farm;
+• profit that is available from the sale of products from your own household;

-• cash generating income from wages under a civil law contract, author's writing of books, texts, articles, participation in the share ownership of a company (shares).
+• funds that form income from wages under a civil contract, authorship of books, texts, articles, participation in shared ownership of a company (shares).

-These income items are described in detail in Government Decree No. 512 providing for the provision of social assistance in the event of an underestimation of the amount of cash receipts in comparison with the subsistence minimum.
+These income items are described in detail in Government Decree No. 512, providing for the provision of social assistance in the event of an underestimation of the amount of cash receipts in comparison with the subsistence level.

 To find out the amount of monthly income, you should sum up the total cash payments of each family member for 3 months and divide by three.
 The result is the amount for the whole family for 1 month.
 When divided by the number of people, the average per capita income is obtained.